On This Page: [hide]

 Add Reflection to Assignment

 Ask students to provide a reflective essay in addition to the paper or exam itself.
-The objective would be to allow students to show their thinking and provide explanations for why they made the content and stylistic choices they did.
+The objective would be to allow students to show their thinking and explain how certain decisions were made.
 Sometimes called “exam wrappers,” these reflections personalize each submission and give students a chance to explain in detail how their thinking led to the product.

 Show Students How to Cite